perrutquist/CodeTransformation.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/perrutquist/CodeTransformation.jl?svg=true)](https://ci.appveyor.com/project/perrutquist/CodeTransformation-jl)
 [![Codecov](https://codecov.io/gh/perrutquist/CodeTransformation.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/perrutquist/CodeTransformation.jl)

-This is an experimental package for working with [`CodeInfo`](https://pkg.julialang.org/docs/julia/THl1k/1.1.1/devdocs/ast.html#CodeInfo-1) objects that are containded in the vectors that `code_lowered` and `code_typed` return.
+This is an experimental package for working with the [`CodeInfo`](https://pkg.julialang.org/docs/julia/THl1k/1.1.1/devdocs/ast.html#CodeInfo-1) objects that are containded in the vectors that Julia's `code_lowered` and `code_typed` functions return.

-These objects can be modified and then turned back into functions (technically methods of functions), making it possible to apply code transformations to functions defined in other packages, or in Julia itself.
+These objects can be modified and then turned back into functions (technically methods), making it possible to apply code transformations to functions defined in other packages, or in Julia itself.